RMitra90/covid-tracking/README.md

 # COVID-19 Tracking : USA

-This is a simple Shiny dashboard to visualize the COVID-19 cases in the United States of America.
-The dashboard is updated with data regularly.
+This is a simple Shiny web app to visualize the COVID-19 cases in the United States of America.
+It is deployed using RStudio's hosting service.
+The dashboard is updated with data almost regularly.

 Data Source: [The COVID Tracking Project](https://covidtracking.com/)